 TABOOS IN SAPA

 In the village, there is a very sacred place for worshipping: a forbidden forest, a ancient tree, a magnificent stone for worshipping the Holy and the God.
 This place is often clean, beautiful, cool, but tourists only stop to sit down, rest, chat, eat and drink, spreadly lie at here.
-Specially, not whistle when sightseeing the village.
-People in here think that whistling sound means calling devil to the village.
+Specially, not whistle when sightseeing the village because the villagers belive that whistling sound means calling devil to the village.

 Hmong’s houses with large pillars buried deep into the ground, touch to the top of the roof; the other pillars are smaller.
 All pillars are chocked on the ground, the highest pillar is called female-pillar where ghosts reside, travelers must not hang their clothes, or lean their back at the “spirit” pillar.
 Guests drink wine, chat, talk to homeowners, not point fingers forward while saying.
 Mong people said that such behavior expressed dissatisfaction to the talker.